 - Large elements.

-Like images or video.
-If you have a lot of visuals on your webpage you should find a good strategy (like lazy-loading) to make sure your content is shown to the visitor as soon as possible.
+Like images or videos, if you have many visuals on your webpage, you should find a good strategy (like lazy-loading) to make sure your content is shown to the visitor as soon as possible.

 Interactivity – FID

-First Input Delay, or FID, is the time it takes before a user can actually interact, or do something on your page and sees a response (click a button, validate a form before sending, etcetera).
+First Input Delay, or FID, is the time it takes before a user can actually interact or do something on your page and see a response (click a button, validate a form before sending, etcetera).

 So, for example, if a browser is still loading a page, a user may find it hard to already start filling a form.

-Properly minifying or deferring scripts might help a lot, as does removing unused scripts and using the browser cache will also contribute to better performance scores.
+Properly minifying or deferring scripts might help a lot.
+And removing unused scripts and using the browser cache will also contribute to better performance scores.

 Visual Stability – CLS